akheron/jansson/doc/apiref.rst

    Write the JSON representation of *root* to the stream *output*.
    *flags* is described above.
 Returns 0 on success and -1 on error.
+   If an error occurs, something may have already been written to *output*.
+In this case, the output is undefined and most likely not valid JSON.

 .. cfunction:: int json_dump_file(const json_t *json, const char *path, unsigned long flags)